CoCoThink/TabuCol/README.md

 ### The Problem of This Tabu Strategy

-In my experiment, some zero moves can stuck in a dead loop.
+In my experiment, some zero moves can cause a dead loop.
 As is shown in the following pictures.

 <img src="img\zero move_circulation1.png" alt="loop1" style="zoom:50%;" />